ryanmahan/ryanmahan.github.io/content/blog/apiUx.md

 {{% aside %}}
 Another bonus for detailed error messages is enabling your frontend to provide more visibility for the end user.
 An end user will appreciate an error message like "Please enter a valid color (green, red, or blue)" over a vague "Error.
 Please try again."
 {{% /aside %}}

-Outside of error messages, HTTP status codes are an excellent method of communicating system status.

 <!-- ## Tolerance